Bali, a land of white sand, green mountains, warm weather, and sweet-smelling flowers. Or, at least it used to be.

 Going to Bali, I expected it to be paradise on earth – nearly unrivaled.
 This thought changed quickly.
 Tourism has destroyed this once pristine island, tourism and poor handling of its excess amount of people.

-Leaving the airport, you’ll be immediately surrounded by nearly a hundred different men clambering towards you, trying to get you into their car.
+Leaving the airport, you’ll be immediately surrounded by dozens of different male drivers clambering towards you, trying to get you into their car.
 As they shouted out prices and waved their hands wildly, my family quickly became overwhelmed and went inside to use the airport’s taxi service.
 This was more expensive but I was also in a wheelchair so it was much easier.

 The driver told us that those men outside the airport are illegally offering their services, but the airport and the government hadn’t found a way to keep them out.
-Venom was in his voice as he spoke, as he said it made tourist’s first impression of Bali a bad one and created chaos on the roads.
+He had lots of resentment toward such men, as they hindered first impressions of Bali and created chaos on the roads.

 And the roads certainly were just that, chaotic.
-I’ve never seen that many motorbikes crammed into a tiny road in all my life.
-We were literally on the edges of our seats as the bikes zoomed past us and missed us by mere inches.
-The people riding the bikes were of all ages as I saw a boy as young as 11 riding one, nor was there any limit to how many could fit on a bike.
+I’ve never seen so many motorbikes crammed into a tiny road in all my life.
+We were on the edges of our seats as the bikes zoomed past us, missing us by mere inches.
+People of all ages rode the biked, one was a boy as young as 11, nor was there any limit to how many could fit on a bike.
 Families of five, with a dog and a baby, wearing flip-flops and no helmets would zoom past us at crazy speeds.
 They crowded the roads to a point where there was nearly no room for regular cars, insuring that our speed never reached above 25 miles per hour until we had gotten farther away from the airport.

 Bali has an issue with transportation.
-There is no speed limit and all of the roads are what look like one lane roads but manage to fit traffic going both ways.
-Cars of all sides have to pass through these roads, even giant trucks, who could take up to 10 minutes trying to make a turn.
-What should be a 45 minute drive at most, became nearly 3 hours.
+There is no speed limit and all of the roads are one lane roads but manage to fit traffic going both ways.
+Cars of all sizes have to pass through these roads, even giant trucks, who take up to 10 minutes trying to make a turn.
+What should be a 45 minute drive at most, becomes nearly 3 hours.

-Something that was problematic for me was that many of the temples and Hindu shrines were careful about letting women in.
+Something problematic for me was that many of the temples and Hindu shrines were picky about letting women in.
 To be specific, women who were on their period were not allowed anywhere near the entrance because, as our guide told us, they were impure.
 I get how traditional and religion fit together, but denying sexism does nothing for the future welfare of the world.

-Then, there were the wild, emaciated dogs.
+Then there were the wild, emaciated dogs.
 Our hotel driver told us that these dogs don’t belong to anyone, but are allowed to live in front houses because of protection.
 He claimed that their influence dropped the rate of burglary significantly, but I still think that there needs to be a system that holds people accountable for treating the dogs better.
-My mother and I tried to feed one twice, but it was so scared of humans that it ran before we could even get close.
+I tried to feed one twice, but it kept running away because of how scared of humans it was.

 The biggest issue with Bali for me was the trash.
-There is clearly no trash system, and very little respect for the earth by the people living there.
+There is clearly no trash system and very little respect for the earth by the people living there.
 Piles and piles of trash line the road wherever you go, then the sun hits it and the stink permeates the air.
-I never saw a trash can outside of the hotel and saw at least nine people take their trash and throw it out of their car window.
+I never once saw a trash can outside of the hotel and witnessed at least nine people throw their trash out the car window.
 Mentioning recycling would surely make them laugh.